short walks in queenstown

 Queenstown is a gateway to two of New Zealand's National Parks as well as many outstanding tracks and features surrounding it.
 Just a short distance into nature reveals dramatic waterfalls, teeming birdlife and lush foliage.

-But you don't necessarily need ours or anyone else's help in experiencing the world-renowned Central Otago Landscape.
-Walking and biking tracks link up throughout the Queenstown region for a walk of half an hour or longer that you can start directly from your accommodation or within a short drive.
+You don't necessarily need guided tours to experience the world-renowned Central Otago and Fiordland Landscape.
+Walking and biking tracks link up throughout the Queenstown & Te Anau regions for a walk of half an hour or longer that you can usually start directly from your accommodation or within a short drive.

 Queenstown walking tracks